TWUOnline/DLC-Help/pages/04.moodle/03.faculty/06.quizzes/10.extra-quiz-time/docs.md

  Instructors and Program Associates can create user overrides to give students more time to complete a quiz.
 In other words, this function allows you to give extensions in Moodle.

- You may receive a faculty notification letter from Accessibility Services informing you that a student needs additional time to take a test due to a documented disability.
+You may receive a faculty notification letter from the Centre for Accessible Learning informing you that a student qualifies for additional time to take a test.
 Moodle allows you to easily tailor your quiz settings for one or more students.
 Here's how:

 1. Navigate to the Moodle quiz activity.